genicam/harvesters/README.rst

 How to Use Harvester GUI
 ########################

-You can use Harvester GUIT with the following code:
+You can use Harvester GUI with the following code:

 .. code-block:: python